 Eggplant may be steamed, fried, baked, sauteed, boiled, microwaved, stir-fried or stuffed.
 They are eaten as an appetizer, main dish or as part of a melange of vegetables.
 The most popular eggplant dishes include Caponata, Moussaka, Ratatouille, and Eggplant Parmigiana.
-Here are the most important eggplant cooking tips and measures.

 - Eggplant skin is edible.
 However, some find it bitter, thus some recipes require peeling.

 - The flesh is very sponge-like and will soak up juices and oils.
 Coat slices with flour, beaten egg, and breadcrumbs to avoid soaking up too much oil.
 Let breaded patties dry for half an hour in the refrigerator before frying.

 - Par-boiling slices for 1 to 2 minutes can also help reduce the absorbancy of eggplant while ridding it of moisture.
 Be sure to thoroughly drain and pat dry with paper towels before further cooking.

 - Once cut, eggplant flesh will begin to darken with exposure to air.
 A saltwater bath or a brushing of lemon juice will keep the flesh light.